 Finally, in March of 2006, Jim got his new heart.
 We were all convinced that he would just will himself back to good health, and that is exactly what he did.
 Again able to exercise, and with the possibility of resuming his speaking career and creating much-needed revenue, Jim got up early every morning to walk and then jog.
 It wasn't long before he was putting much younger men to shame.
 His determination, drive, and increasing stamina surprised even the doctors.
-We had our old Jim back.
+It wasn't long before we had our old Jim back.
 But our joy would be short-lived.